 The below following are the basic principles of the National Food Processing Policy.

 The Policy would seek to create a conducive environment for entrepreneurs to set up Food Processing sectors through fiscal initiatives/interventions such as rationalization of tax structure on fresh foods as well as processed foods and machinery that are used for the production of processed foods.
 It encourages the setting up of agro-processing facilities close to the area of agricultural production as possible to avoid wastage and to reduce the transportation cost.

 Department to Promote Food Processing

-The Policy will facilitate the establishment of low-cost pre-cooling and cold chain, facilities near the agricultural farms.
-It also facilitates cold stores and grading, packing, sorting facilities to reduce wastages, improve the quality and shelf life of products.
-Under this policy, a strong infrastructural base to be built for the production of value-added agricultural products with special emphasis on food safety and quality matching international standards.
+The Policy will facilitate the establishment of low-cost pre-cooling and cold chain, facilities near agricultural farms.
+It also facilitates cold stores and grading, packing, and sorting facilities to reduce wastage, and improve the quality and shelf life of products.
+Under this policy, a strong infrastructural base is to be built for the production of value-added agricultural products with a special emphasis on food safety and quality matching international standards.

 Promote Mega Projects

-It is suggested that the mega projects with the established backward linkages are supported.
+It is suggested that the mega projects with established backward linkages are supported.
 Dovetailing with the existing schemes would provide much-required support for strengthening the backward linkages.
-The establishment of a sustainable linkage between the farmers and the processors who are based on the mutual trust and benefits by utilizing the current infrastructure of cooperative, village panchayats and such other institutions.
-The policy will promote the establishment of a marketing network with apex bodies to ensure proper marketing of processed products.
+The establishment of a sustainable linkage between the farmers and the processors who are based on mutual trust and benefits by utilizing the current infrastructure of cooperative, village panchayats, and other institutions.
+The policy will promote the establishment of a marketing network with apex bodies to ensure the proper marketing of processed products.

 The below following would be provided with special consideration and higher priority in the Policy and plans.